Staying HIV Negative

 Oral sex is also penetrative sex but has a much lower HIV risk unless you have cuts or sores in your mouth or bleeding gums.
 You might want to use a flavoured condom or dental dam.

 Sex toys, dildos, vibrators, in fact any object entering a person is also penetrative sex and could carry infected body fluids.
-If you are sharing toys you need to use a new condom to cover them for each person they enter.
+If you are sharing toys you need to either wash them thoroughly with a specialist cleaning agent or soap and hot water, or use a new condom to cover them between each person they enter.

 Sex without penetration is ‘safer sex’ and carries a lot lower risk.
 Mutual masturbation, frottaging and erotic massage are types of non-penetrative sex that lots of people enjoy.
 Be creative.